The great wines and wine regions of Spain

 » Palo Cortado

 - style of Jerez produced without the development of the flor and therefore strongly exposed to the effects of oxidation which gives a very dark color, toasted and dried fruit aromas.
-Olorosos have a higher alcohol percentage than finos, typically 18-20%, full body and higher concentration.
+Olorosos have a higher alcohol percentage than finos, typically 18-20%, full-body and higher concentration.
 The trend is a production of sweet or demi-sec Olorosos whereas dry styles are considered a rarity.
 Sweetness in Olorosos is obtained by adding variable quantities of Pedro Ximénez

-in the beginning this style of Jerez was created for the English market and they are characterized by a higher sweetness than Olorosos.
+in the beginning, this style of Jerez was created for the English market and they are characterized by a higher sweetness than Olorosos.
 Sweetness in Creams is obtained by adding high quantities of Pedro Ximénez, variable from producer to producer.
 Creams are pretty dense with aromas of chocolate, licorice, jams and dried fruit

 » Pedro Ximénez

 this style of Jerez is exclusively produced with Pedro Ximénez grape, as opposed to the other styles where Palomino is the predominant grape.
-Pedro Ximénez styles are very dense, syrupy and sweet, robust structure and complex aromas of dried fruit.
-Pedro Ximénez is generally used for sweetening other Oloroso styles, however they are very appreciated and sold as a style of their own, in particular for being paired to desserts
+Pedro Ximénez styles are very dense, syrupy and sweet, robust structures and complex aromas of dried fruit.
+Pedro Ximénez is generally used for sweetening other Oloroso styles, however, they are very appreciated and sold as a style of their own, in particular for being paired to desserts

-If you ever do visit Jerez I would highly recommend you take one of the tours available at most of the big name bodegas such as Tio Pepe ( Gonzalez Byass ) or Osbourne.
+If you ever do visit Jerez I would highly recommend you take one of the tours available at most of the big-name bodegas such as Tio Pepe ( Gonzalez Byass ) or Osbourne.
 I have toured the bodegas on various occasions, each visit as interesting as the first, the overwhelming sweet smell or fermenting Sherry is one never to be forgotten.